wpq0/writings/beyond-csharp-7/article.md

 Generics, or [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), is basically the ability for programmers to handle similar kinds of data with one code base.
 And doing more with less is always a good thing.
 Generics is the foundation upon which many advance features are implemented.
 It is the bread and butter of any self-respecting language with a type system.

 Although generics is relatively simple to use from a working programmer's perspective, any language designers would know that it is a huge feat of engineering to implement.
-Java has generics a bit earlier than C#, but their implementation suffers from the problem of type erasure, which means the type parameter is known only at the compiler level, and it is lost (erased) when compiled to JVM byte code.
+Java has generics a bit earlier than C#, but their implementation suffers from the problem of type erasure, which means the type parameter is known only at the compiler level, and it is lost (erased) when compiled to JVM bytecode.

 * C#'s generics was released with C# 2.0 in 2005, the result of the collaboration with Microsoft Research in Cambridge, UK - a place famous for functional researches.
 The team decided to make the effort to implement reified generics, which means type information is preserved all the way down to the CLR.
 It is said that, without that great undertaking to implement reified generics, later development of C# would be [severely limited](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/).
 For example; there would be no LINQ in C#3, no Task Parallel Library in C#4, and no async/await in C#5.
 Amusingly, Don Syme, who worked on C# generics went on to lead the design of F#.